-His first DVD was devoted to showing the viewer how he paints a gallery-bound painting--something the workshop student would never have a chance to see.
+His first video was devoted to showing the viewer how he paints a gallery-bound painting--something the workshop student would never have a chance to see.
 He painted it over a period of six days and we edited it to 10 hours.
 It was a marathon effort and a priceless demonstration for serious students of the art form.

 Morgan realizes that the student in a workshop situation doesn't have the same amount of time with the model that he did with that first video, Homework.
 So he wanted to share with you two different approaches to painting the head that do work for the short format situation that workshops usually offer.